This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 The Health Belief Model is a theoretical model that can be used to guide health promotion and disease prevention programs.
 It is used to explain and predict individual changes in health behaviors.
 It is one of the most widely used models for understanding health behaviors.

 Key elements of the Health Belief Model focus on individual beliefs about health conditions, which predict individual health-related behaviors.
-The model defines the key factors that influence health behaviors as an individual's perceived threat to sickness or disease (perceived susceptibility), belief of consequence (perceived severity), potential positive benefits of action (perceived benefits), perceived barriers to action, exposure to factors that prompt action (cues to action), and confidence in ability to succeed (self-efficacy).
+The model defines the key factors that influence health behaviors as an individual's perceived threat to sickness or disease (perceived susceptibility), belief of consequence (perceived severity), potential positive benefits of action (perceived benefits), potential barriers to action (perceived barriers), exposure to factors that prompt action (cues to action), and confidence in ability to succeed (self-efficacy).

 Considerations for Implementation